ZhenyingZhu/ToDoAndTracker/README.md

 - State: can be queued/started/blocked/completed/abandoned
 - next recur rule: a formatted string. can set to be every x days, or on a fix date. when complete or abandon this task, create the next one.
 - event ref list.
 Actual start and complete time can be calculated by the events when the state is completed/abandoned.
+- difficulty: how hard the task is.
+Not in use for now but put in track.

 #### Event